Judge nothing you will be happy, forgive everything you will be happier, love everything you will be happiest. – Sri Chinmoy

-Ask yourself where judgement begins?
+Ask yourself where judgment begins?
 A HINT: Look in the mirror.

-I began my day in judgement.
+I began my day in judgment.
 So we fear being judged by everyone else and the raw truth is we are the ones doing most of the judging.

 Our brain always strives to make sense out of everything!
-We see, hear, and through our experiences the brain wants to categorize everything by putting these perceptions into its own tiny metaphysical folder.
+We see, hear, and through our experiences, the brain wants to categorize everything by putting these perceptions into its tiny metaphysical folder.
 These folders get recalled throughout our lives.
-Folders named “this is good,” “this is bad”, “this is okay, and this is not”.
+Folders named “this is good,” “this is bad,” “this is okay, and this is not.”
 These folders began developing as children by our family, church, friends, TV, internet and social media where the judgmental river runs wild.

-Our Ego plays a big part of the judgement picture.
+Our Ego plays a big part of the judgment picture.
 We want to believe in an ultimate best way to do things.
 A few examples of this are fitness & nutrition.
-There are countless diet & fitness discussion boards and most of it is everyone arguing with one another.
+There are countless diet & fitness discussion boards, and most of it is everyone arguing with one another.
 People go there for support, help, learning from one another and it turns into a three-ring circus!

 “Can you look without the voice in your head commenting, drawing conclusions, comparing, or trying to figure something out?” ― Eckhart Tolle

 I grew up in a faith that told us “we are the one true religion.
 Today, I see things differently.
 ALL religions at the fundamental core teach LOVE.
 Then why all the arguing?!